xiix0/scam/README.md

-Q:	Why do people who live near Niagara Falls have flat foreheads?
+Q:	Why do WASPs play golf ?
-A:	Because every morning they wake up thinking "What *is* that noise?
-	Oh, right, *of course*!
+A:	So they can dress like pimps.